List of Shaman King characters: Kororo

+Tokageroh

-The spirit ally of "Wooden Sword" Ryu, Tokageroh is the ghost of an obscure bandit from 14th Japan with a reptilian appearance.
+The spirit ally of "Wooden Sword" Ryu, Tokageroh (トカゲロウ, Tokagerō) is the ghost of an obscure bandit from 14th Japan with a reptilian appearance.
 Tokageroh raised in poverty by his mother with a survival instinct when she fed him parts of her body to keep him from straving, only to be killed by Amidamaru at the age of 35.
 Tokageroh's desire for revenge kept him from moving on before seeking his chance by possessing Ryu and having his men steal Amidamaru's Harusame before going after Yoh and Amidamaru.
 The fight that ensues forces Yoh and Amidamaru to break the Harusame in order to save Ryu's life.
 Yoh appeals to Tokagero and allows him to possess him instead of Ryu, who is just an innocent bystander because Yoh believes that Tokageroh is not as evil as he claims.
 Tokageroh does so, with the supposed intention of killing Yoh in the process, but finds he does not have the heart to and, after being touched by Yoh's trust in him, leaves Yoh's body peacefully.
 Tokagero eventually reforms and becomes the spirit ally of Ryu.
 After Ryu and Tokageroh train at Izumo, Tokageroh become an ascended spirit embodying Yamata no Orochi in his Oversoul Yamata no Orochigō" (O.S. ヤマタノオロチ号) and O.S.
 Sashimi Bōchō Susanorō (O.S. 刺身包丁スサノロウ) forms.